xinntao/Real-ESRGAN/Training.md

 We then crop DF2K images into sub-images for faster IO and processing.

 You need to prepare a txt file containing the image paths.
-Examples in `meta_info_DF2Kmultiscale+OST_sub.txt` (As different users may have different sub-images partition, this file is not suitable for your purpose and you need to prepare your own txt file):
+The following are some examples in `meta_info_DF2Kmultiscale+OST_sub.txt` (As different users may have different sub-images partitions, this file is not suitable for your purpose and you need to prepare your own txt file):

 ```txt
 DF2K_HR_sub/000001_s001.png